sitalab/FlightChain/README.md

 and can query the network to get the complete flight status data (which includes authoritative data from airline, origin airport and destination airport).

+## How do I copy this?

+- Look in [chaincode](./chaincode) to see the smart contract code, how it is tested and deployed.
+- Look in [flight-chain-api](./flight-chain-api) to see how the chain code is exposed via a REST API to users.
+- Look in [sita-basic-network](./sita-basic-network) to see a sample Fabric network config for deploying this smart contract locally.
+- Look in [flight-chain-ui](./flight-chain-ui) to see a sample user interface that queries the API to get flight chain data.

 ![alt text](docs/images/flightchain.jpg "Flight Chain Network") Figure 1 - illustration of original Flight Chain network.